RoboticAgents/course-information/community_guidelines.md

 - be respectful
 - respect other's privacy
 ### Interactions in the local community
+- DO NOT CREATE A ROBOTS OF MASS DESTRUCTION.
+- Be knowledgeful of your potencial inpact of your community.
+- Be respectful to community members.
+- Be mindful of your surrounding.
 ### Interactions on Discord

 ### Interactions on GitHub